l6174/nordtheme-telegram/README.md

 # Features:
 >Made from pure [Nord Theme](https://nordtheme.com).

->Light and Dark mode available
+>Light and Dark mode available.

->Compatible for both Android and IOS
+>Compatible for both Android and IOS.